opengeospatial/e-learning/source/fundamental-concepts/text/basic.rst

    The robot provides the functionality to clean a room, via a set of interfaces.

 Interface
-   The robot provides two interfaces: 1) to select the room, 2) an electric interface.
+   The robot provides two interfaces: 1) to select the room, 2) an electrical interface.

 Operation
    The interface room selection provides three operations to set how the robot will move around a room: